nerdai/mvml-assignment/COMMENTARY.md

 building classification models on text data:
     - tokenize text (and filtering out stopwords), followed by some additional processing to prepare them as inputs forthe classifation head
-- The ML model used for this project was SVM with l2 regularization.
-A Naive's Bayes Classifier was also tested, but the SVM was chosen due its slightly superiour performance.
+- The ML model used for this project was log-reg with elasticnet regularization.
+A Naive's Bayes Classifier, and an SVM were also tested, but the log-reg was chosen due its slightly superior performance.
     - The overall performance of the model is fair, and likely can be improved upon.
 Though as mentioned in the assignment doc, this was activity was not de-prioritized in lieu of building an effective end-to-end pipeline.